The Beyoncé Experience: Incidents and cancelled shows

-On July 8, 2007, during the concert in St. Louis, two people in the audience suffered burns after pyrotechnics, meant for the stage effects, tumbled into the audience; Knowles visited them in the hospital after the show.
-During the performance of "Ring the Alarm”, at the Orlando, Florida show on July 24, Knowles fell down a flight of stairs.
+On July 8, 2007, during the concert in St. Louis, two people in the audience suffered burns after pyrotechnics, meant for the stage effects, tumbled into the audience; Beyoncé visited them in the hospital after the show.
+During the performance of "Ring the Alarm”, at the Orlando, Florida show on July 24, Beyoncé fell down a flight of stairs.
 Her heel got caught in the bottom of her long coat, and she tripped down the steps; she quickly picked herself up and carried on with the show.
-After the incident, Knowles jokingly asked the audience not to "post the footage on YouTube”, although she knew they would; several clips were posted on the then-new video-sharing website, subsequently going viral.
+After the incident, Beyoncé jokingly asked the audience not to "post the footage on YouTube", although she knew they would; several clips were posted on the then-new video-sharing website, subsequently going viral.
 On July 26, YouTube removed many of the clips as they were in violation of copyright infringement.
 After an initial removal spree, clips of the incident reappeared on YouTube, and were uploaded to other content-sharing websites such as Dailymotion and eBaum's World.
-A spokesperson for the singer said she was not injured during the fall, which she described as a "mere spot on an otherwise sensational, flawless show" adding, "Miss Knowles picked herself right up, without missing a beat, showing to all that she is the best."
-When asked about the fall on CNN, Knowles said that she hit her head and chin and was "bruised-up".
-She further noted that she immediately started thinking to get up and continue performing the show “harder" as "an athlete" due to the adrenaline rush she experienced.
+A spokesperson for the singer said she was not injured during the fall, which she described as a "mere spot on an otherwise sensational, flawless show" adding, "Miss Beyoncé picked herself right up, without missing a beat, showing to all that she is the best."
+When asked about the fall on CNN, Beyoncé said that she hit her head and chin and was "bruised-up".
+She further noted that she immediately started thinking to get up and continue performing the show "harder" as "an athlete" due to the adrenaline rush she experienced.
 "Whenever I do something like that, I always perform really, really hard, cause it makes me a little mad at myself; so I just go crazy.
 So they got a really good show, in the end."
-During her August 25 performance in Toronto, while performing "Déjà Vu", Knowles had a wardrobe malfunction when her dress flew over her head and was rumored to have revealed her breast.
+During her August 15 performance in Toronto, while performing "Déjà Vu", Beyoncé had a wardrobe malfunction when her dress flew over her head and was rumored to have revealed her breast.
 However, a spokesperson for the singer revealed that the speculations weren't true, because "She's wearing a flesh-tone bra!
 Do you really think Beyoncé would go on stage like that?"
 The video, which was uploaded to YouTube, went viral.
 Powers of the Los Angeles Times discussed the incidents, saying, "As a pop queen, Beyoncé is almost too perfect.
 A tumble down the stairs onstage in Orlando and a subsequent 'wardrobe malfunction' in Toronto garnered far more attention than was warranted partly because these mistakes contradicted her fiercely athletic style."
-Beyoncé’s concert in Addis Ababa, Ethiopia on October 20, 2007 was special as it was a part of the country's year-long celebration of its 2,000th year of independence (according to the Coptic calendar).
-After the final song of the two-hour set had been performed, Knowles gathered all of her dancers and band members on stage.
-The concert was finished off with the entire ensemble leading the crowd in jumping, singing and dancing to Teddy Afro's iconic New Year's anthem "Abebayehosh”, which the audience was visibly thrilled over.
-At the end of the concert, Knowles stated "I want to thank you.
+Beyoncé's concert in Addis Ababa, Ethiopia on October 20, 2007 was special as it was a part of the country's year-long celebration of its 2,000th year of independence (according to the Coptic calendar).
+After the final song of the two-hour set had been performed, Beyoncé gathered all of her dancers and band members on stage.
+The concert was finished off with the entire ensemble leading the crowd in jumping, singing and dancing to Teddy Afro's iconic New Year's anthem "Abebayehosh", which the audience was visibly thrilled over.
+At the end of the concert, Beyoncé stated "I want to thank you.
 You have been one of the best audiences of my lifetime."